 We ask that you notify us promptly if your plans change, so that we can give the seat and as much notice as possible to the next student on the waiting list.

-Whom should I contact if I have questions about the lottery or enrollment process?
+Whom should I contact if I have questions about the enrollment process?

 What is the orientation process for new students?

 Orientation includes completing the Introduction to Online Learning Course in the Online School.
 This course is designed to familiarize students and Learning Coaches with the Online School platform and other tools required to succeed in our school.
-Learning Coaches and students must also attend an online orientation session in the first 2 days after enrollment.
-Information provided for this session is obtained in a welcome letter received by the family via email.
+Learning Coaches and students must also attend an online orientation session in the first two days after enrollment.
+Information provided for this session is obtained in a welcome letter that's emailed to the family.

-Northeast Florida Virtual School Board and Operation Policies
+Northeast Florida Virtual Charter School Board and Operation Policies

-Florida Cyber Charter Academy at Duval is governed by a Board comprised of community leaders.
+FLCCA @ Duval is governed by a Board composed of community leaders.
 Public notice of our board meetings and posted board documents can be found here.

 Members of the Board

-Larry Williams has over 25 years of progressive experience in both business and government sectors including expertise in Developing Strategies and Policies, Building Coalitions, Government Relations, Legislative Affairs, Public Relations, Communications, Public Speaking, Research, Recruiting, Training, Finance, Sales and Information Technology.
-Larry served in the Florida House of Representatives as the Legislative Aide/Budget and Policy Director for State Representative Janet H. Adkins from 2008–2012, and retired from U.S. military service in November 2005.
+Larry Williams has over 25 years of progressive experience in both business and government sectors including expertise in developing strategies and policies, building coalitions, government relations, legislative affairs, public relations, communications, public speaking, research, recruiting, training, finance, sales, and information technology.
+Larry served in the Florida House of Representatives as the Legislative Aide/Budget and Policy Director for State Representative Janet H. Adkins from 2008 to 2012 and retired from U.S. military service in November 2005.
 He currently has his own consulting firm specializing in consulting and lobbying services.
 Larry was the Gubernatorial Appointee for the Northeast Florida Regional Council Board of Directors and has served on a plethora of Government committees throughout his career.

-Deborah Van Horn, is currently pursuing a BSET in Information Systems Technology with a specialization in Cyber Security, at Daytona State College.
+Deborah Van Horn is currently pursuing a BSET in Information Systems Technology with a specialization in Cyber Security at Daytona State College.
 While at Daytona State, she has served as a student ambassador and president of REGROUP (a support and networking club for non-traditional students) and the Culinary Club.
-She left her career as a manager for the Florida Prepaid College Program’s administrative contractor to be a stay-at-home mom for her two children in 2001.
-She has held positions at her children’s public, private and virtual schools since 1993, in various volunteer roles, including serving on PTA, SAC and extra-curricular activity boards and has worked closely with the Volusia County School Board with the implementation of their drop-out prevention program at the Storefront West School.
+She left her career as a manager for the Florida Prepaid College Program's administrative contractor to be a stay-at-home mom for her two children in 2001.
+She has held various volunteer roles at her children's public, private, and virtual schools since 1993, including serving on PTA, SAC, and extracurricular activity boards.
+She has also worked closely with the Volusia County School Board with the implementation of their dropout prevention program at the Storefront West School.